geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_12_Lab5_Ex2_Implement_Identity_Synch.md

 48. In the **new email address** window, under **Email address type**, leave the default SMTP address type selected.

-49. In the **Email address** field, enter **Scotty@XXYYZZa.xtremelabs.us** (where XXYYZZ is your unique UPN Name provided by your lab hosting provider).
+49. In the **Email address** field, enter **Scotty@XXYYZZa.CustomDomain.us** (where XXYYZZ is your unique UPN Name provided by your lab hosting provider).

 50. Select the **Make this the reply address** check box and then select **OK**.   <br/>

 	‎**Note:** Setting this check box will make this smtp address the primary SMTP address, and it will change the current primary SMTP address to an email alias.

-51. You now need to create another email alias that matches the address of the xtremelabs.us accepted domain.
+51. You now need to create another email alias that matches the address of the CustomDomain.us accepted domain.
 On the email address tab, select the **plus (+)** sign to add a new email address.

 52. In the **new email address** window, under **Email address type**, leave the default SMTP address type selected.